 Orlando International Airport, otherwise known as MCO in airline speak (Please don’t call it OIA.
 Well, you could.
-But you’d be wrong 😉 ), was a destination for over 40 million airline passengers in 2015, which makes it the 14th busiest airport in the U.S. based on total passenger traffic.
+But you’d be wrong 😉 ), was a destination for over 40 million airline passengers in 2015, which makes it the 14th busiest airport in the U.S. based on total passenger traffic (spoiler – as of 2017, it’s become the 11th busiest in the country and THE busiest airport in Florida, bypassing MIA).
 For many of those passengers, Orlando is their final destination and the need for them to spend hours at the airport waiting for a connecting flight isn’t as great as at a major hub airport like Miami, Atlanta, Chicago or New York-JFK.
 Subsequently, the airline lounge market has been stagnant, or even declining, over the past decade because leisure travelers weren’t the bread and butter customers for lounges.
 These lounges were designed with the business travelers in mind, giving them a place to be productive while waiting for their next flight.

 Fortunately, times have changed and many more people have lounge access thanks to credit card benefits, so the lounges at Orlando Airport are finally starting to catch up.

 Orlando Airport has two TSA checkpoints; one of them will give you access to gates 1-59 and the other to gates 70-129.
 The gates are divided into four separate areas that you reach by a monorail system:

 - Gates 1-29 and Gates 30-59 are reached through one checkpoint

 - Gates 70-99 and Gates 100-129 are reached through the other checkpoint